-If you’ve been struggling with opioid addiction or have a family member mired in addiction, chances are you’ve heard of Suboxone.
+If you’ve been struggling with addiction or have a family member mired in addiction, chances are you’ve heard of Suboxone.

 Maybe you’ve heard it’s a “miracle drug,” allowing folks with OUD (opioid use disorder) to kick heroin or pills for good, without suffering the unbearable withdrawal that drives addiction.